ROBOTIS-GIT/emanual/docs/en/software/rplus2/task.md

   ![](/assets/images/sw/rplus2/task/roboplus_task2_126.jpg)

-### Remote controller [Received wireless data, Wireless data to send / Wireless ID / RC-100 channel]
+### Remote Controller [Received wireless data, Wireless data to send / Wireless ID / RC-100 channel]

 - These are the parameters that send and receive data with external devices using the wireless communication module (Bluetooth, infrared, ZigBee) connected to the Controller.
 - It is generally used when controlling a robot with theRC-100 or smartphone virtual remote controller, but it can also be used to communicate with a user developed software.